jerry-ye-xu/hellofresh-swe-challenge/README.md

 ## Worklog

+- 0.1.1: 05/01/21 - Update DELETE request for recipes (to relevant information from all other dependent tables).
+Finalise and add POSTMAN collection.
+- 0.1.0: 04/01/21 - Configure /recipes POST method to include ingredients and nutrients and instructions.
 - 0.0.9: 03/01/21 - Split weekly_meals into 'non_default_meals' and 'default_meals' end points and add in checks for various cases.
 Finalise ER diagram.
 - 0.0.8: 03/01/21 - Create tests for POSTMAN collections (except HF-recipes).
 - 0.0.7: 01/01/21 - Add end point for updating rows in ingredient dimension table.
 Update relevant tables to use composite keys.